Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 1 hour & 15 minutes | 📍 Google Maps | Website

-As mentioned in my Day Trips from Phoenix article, Florence is one of the weirder Arizona destinations.
-Most well-known for the massive Florence State Prison, this unique town has a culture all its own.
+As mentioned in my Phoenix day trips guide, Florence is one of the weirder Arizona destinations.
+This unique town has a culture all its own and is most well-known for the massive Florence State Prison.
 The prison gift shop is a wonderful place to stock up on quirky presents for friends and family.
 My mom buys all her stocking stuffers there!

 👉 Read Next: 31 Best Restaurants in Tucson

-Tucson is wonderful for many reasons.
-Its proximity to the wonders of Southern Arizona makes it all the more special.
-I hope I’ve given you the inspiration to hit the road and take these worthwhile day trips from Tucson.
-Happy exploring!
+Tucson is a wonderful city for many reasons.
+Its proximity to the best of Southern Arizona makes it all the more special.
+I hope I’ve given you the inspiration to hit the road and see all the Grand Canyon State has to offer.

 How useful was this post?